-ADOT LPA Section O&M staff will collect and prepare review checklists and questionnaires to address the review focus.
-This will form the Core Checklist for the Compliance Reviews.
-It is anticipated that the Core Checklist will encompass eight elements: compliance, reporting, finance, training, accountability, corrective action and standards.
-The Oversight Team will determine which elements apply to a particular work activity.
-Checklist questions pertaining to the seven project activities, identified by the OIG (see Section 4.2) are based upon the following manuals, policies, processes, standards, and procedures:
+The ADOT LPA Section O&M Team will collect and prepare checklists and questionnaires to address the review focus.
+These checklists may include various project work activities, such as: compliance, reporting, finance, training, accountability, corrective action and standards.
+The Oversight Team will determine which project work activities apply to the desired review scope.
+Checklist questions pertaining to the project work activities, identified by the OIG (see Section 4.2) are based upon the following manuals, policies, processes, standards, and procedures: